flopwzh/anki_colored_tags/README.md

-# colored-tag-list
+# anki_colored_tags

-Displays a list of colorful tags at the top of review cards.
+Displays a list of colorful tags at the top of cards during review.
 This color is always consistent.

 To install, download the repo as a zip file, then extract into the anki addons folder (found in appdata)